feraco/robocats-iOS/README.md

 - Integrated **GPS-based augmented reality** technology to display sponsor images and information in specific locations around the school.
 - Created a dynamic platform that enhanced sponsor visibility, contributing significantly to fundraising efforts and team support.
 - Employed **Swift and ARKit** for robust iOS app development, ensuring a seamless and engaging user experience.
-- Successfully collaborated with team members and sponsors to gather requirements, delivering a tailored solution that maximized sponsor recognition and supported the team's financial goals.